 You will be an active participant of the community.
-Each year, approximately 400 students engage in academic service-learning, and hundreds more get involved through other volunteer opportunities like Central Service Day.
-Community-Based Learning engages students in academic service-learning, internships and community service.
+Each year, approximately 400 students engage in academic community service, and hundreds more get involved through other volunteer opportunities like Central Service Day.
+Community-based learning engages students in academic community service, internships and more.

 Service-learning placements have led to the following careers for alumni: